-Don’t Leave Your Belongings on the Car
+Don’t Leave Your Belongings in the Rental Vehicle

 As basic as it may seem, many tourists leave behind bags, or valuables in their car while they go to the beach or to visit an attraction, only to return to a broken window and stolen belongings.
 If you’re taking a day trip, leave your valuables at a hotel safe and only bring with you the things you’ll be carrying.